-Shopify is a leading eCommerce site which is amongst the top-rated eCommerce solution for online marketing.
+Shopify is a leading eCommerce site that is amongst the top-rated eCommerce solutions for online marketing.
 Shopify payments are always on the top list of the platforms for the best eCommerce payment providers.
 We have tested the site based on the flexibility, ease of use, credit card management, and customer support for merchant accounts amongst all the other payment service providers.

 There is only a single drawback that is the credit card payment processing.
 It is required to access a third-party solution, which can be a bit expensive and so much complicated because it will require the user to go through another dashboard.
 Adding to that, Shopify already charged you extra fees for the business.
 We have discussed Shopify payments for credit cards below and in the table of contents.